What Are the Rules to Using Color in Stage Lighting?

 Cyan at Full + Magenta at Full + Yellow at Full = Nearly Black

 Physics gets in the way of the ideal in these circumstances!
 Darn physics!
-However, you can keep that in mind as you program and use the strongest colours from both your CMY and RGB fixtures in your looks.
+However, you can keep that in mind as you program and use the strongest colors from both your CMY and RGB fixtures in your looks.

-Colour Combinations that Work, and the Moods They Work With
+Color Combinations that Work, and the Moods They Work With

-Colour and Emotion
+Color and Emotion

 Red = Anger, Jealousy, Fear